Benga21/weather-forecasting--system/README.md

 ## Overview

-For this phase 3 project, i create a CLI and ORM application in Python.
+For this phase 3 project, i create a CLI and ORM application in Python. python

 - Developing a CLI application that addresses a real-world problem while adhering to best practices.
 - Creating and modifying a database with SQLAlchemy ORM, including 6 related tables.